Do I want a regular luxury spa or swim spa?

 If you regularly swim and like the idea of being able to do so whenever you want in the comfort of your own backyard then a swim spa is worth considering.
 We have a separate swim hot tub buyers guide that can help you here.

-Please remember that if you buy a swim spa and you regularly want to have hot spa bath soak sessions then you should consider buying a separate hot tub (with a greater choice of seating and massage options) or a “dual zone” swim spa (with separate spa) as it is costly and time consuming to heat a swim spa with such a large body of water.
+Please remember that if you buy a swim spa and you regularly want to have hot spa bath soak sessions then you should consider buying a separate hydrotherapy hot tub (with a greater choice of seating and massage options) or a “dual zone” swim spa (with separate hydrotherapy spa section) as it is costly and time consuming to heat a swim spa with such a large body of water.

 - Difficult and expensive to install